wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Flow.md

 ## Provide Analytical Reports

-For example, create a report including aggregated group info: total amount of groups created, the most popular groups by member count, idle groups;
+For example, create a report including aggregated group info: total amount of groups created, the most popular groups by member count, and idle groups.

 1. Get the total amount of groups by calling [List Groups](https://dev.wix.com/docs/rest/crm/community/groups/groups/list-groups).
 2. From the response, collect the metadata total.